random-satyajit/VCAP/README.md

 ## 🖥️ User Interface Guide

-The Katana GUI is designed to provide comprehensive control over the automation process while maintaining clarity and ease of use.
+The VCAP GUI is designed to provide comprehensive control over the automation process while maintaining clarity and ease of use.
 Understanding the interface layout helps you efficiently manage your automation workflows.

 ### GUI Overview

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                      KATANA GUI LAYOUT                      │
+│                      VCAP GUI LAYOUT                      │
 ├──────────────────────────┬──────────────────────────────────┤
 │     SETTINGS PANEL       │         LOG DISPLAY             │
 │                          │                                  │